 At reconnection dates for 100 cfs, the R2 of the relationship is higher than at 40 cfs.
-In previous monitoring, a Fort Jones gauge flowrate of 100 cfs has corresponded with the reconnection of a key river reach impacted by mine tailings, allowing coho passage to favorable tributary stream habitat upstream of this reach (pers. comm., Sommarstrom 2020).
+In previous monitoring, a Fort Jones gauge flowrate of approximately 100 cfs has corresponded with the reconnection of a key river reach impacted by mine tailings, allowing coho passage to favorable tributary stream habitat upstream of this reach (pers. comm., Sommarstrom 2020).
 The relatively high R2 value between the 100 cfs Brood Year reconnection date and coho spf (0.434) suggests that earlier access to this additional habitat improves watershed-wide reproductive outcomes.

-It should be noted that for this metric, at very low flows like 8 and 10 cfs, a data censoring problem emerges, as there are some years where the flow never drops below the threshold, so “reconnection” as flows rise above that threshold cannot occur.
-For these water years, the date of September 1st was selected as the “threshold crossing day”.
-This is considered to represent the earliest date that a spawning coho salmon would require spawning flows measurable at the Fort Jones gauge.
-Thus, in average and wet years (and, in the mid-20th century, most years) the distribution of values for this threshold-exceeding date for low flowrates would be heavily skewed to September 1st.
-This data processing method retains the information that the flow in a high-baseflow year may have served the spawning needs of the salmon, but conveys no other information about flow timing.

-Based on the trends shown in Figure 9, we narrowed the reconnection and disconnection date flow thresholds under consideration to 10 cfs and 100 cfs.
-This decision could be revisited if additional years of data become available.
+Using only the two models with the highest R2, we narrowed the reconnection and disconnection date flow thresholds under consideration to 10 cfs and 100 cfs (Figure 9).
+This decision could be revisited if additional years of data become available and statistical measures change.

-4.2.3 All possible linear models for Chinook and coho reproduction
+4.3 Linear modeling

-As described in Methods, we used all hydrologic predictors which passed the first selection filter (based on correlation coefficients) to generate the set of all possible 1- and 2-predictor linear models of the relative reproduction for Chinook (Chinook jpa) and coho (coho spf) salmon.
-Consistent with other analyses in this document, relative reproduction in Chinook was less predictable than in coho, using the same set of hydrologic predictors (Figure 10).
-Based on this result, the remaining analysis (predicting salmon outcomes using hydrologic metrics) was conducted only for coho salmon.
+We used all hydrologic predictors to generate the set of all possible 1- and 2-predictor linear models of the relative reproduction for Chinook (Chinook jpa) and coho (coho spf) salmon.
+One-predictor models performed categorically worse than two-predictor models (Figure 8, Supplemental Figure 1).
+This is an expected outcome and likely reflects some overfitting.
+Diagnostics for all linear models are included in Supplemental Tables 3 and 4.

+Coho reproduction rates appear to be correlated with some hydrologic metrics, based on the hydrologic conditions and coho observations in brood years 2004 – 2019, corresponding to water years 2007-2020 (though these linear models should not be overinterpreted, given the small sample size).
+The four best one-predictor models and six of the best two-predictor models are shown in Table 2.
+For coho, because the predictor BY_recon_10 (Brood Year reconnection date, 10 cfs) performed so much better than all other metrics in the one-predictor model set, all two-predictor models evaluated included that predictor.

+Relative reproduction in Chinook was less predictable than in coho, using the same set of hydrologic predictors: for Chinook, maximum R2 values were 0.2 and 0.5 for single- and two-predictor models, respectively, while for coho they were 0.5 and 0.9 (Figure 10).

+Given the limited strength of the Chinook data, the development of the HB function was conducted only for coho salmon.

-Figure 10: The adjusted R square and P values of all possible linear models (1- and 2-predictors) for Chinook and coho relative reproduction, using metrics identified in the first pass filter step.
+Figure 10: The adjusted R square and P values of all possible linear models (1- and 2-predictors) for Chinook and coho relative reproduction, using all hydrologic metrics described above.

-4.3 Linear model predictions
+4.3.1 Model selection criteria